-Note on how to do that: Put it in Manual (M) mode and roll the wheel until it shows “Bulb” on the display.
+Put it in Manual (M) mode and roll the wheel until it shows “Bulb” on the display.
 Press and hold the shutter button for the desired length of time.

-GPS – Know Your Location with GPS
+Know Your Location with GPS

-Now, A Few Words About D5300 Sensor and ISO
+About D5300 Sensor and ISO

-The camera has a 24 MP sensor, so the number of megapixels doesn’t differ from the one on the D5200.
+It has a 24 MP sensor, so the number of megapixels doesn’t differ from the one on the D5200.

 Due to the new Nikon sensor, the D5300 can use the ISO range from 100 to 12,800 units and extend it to the Hi1 value (equivalent to 25,600).

-Compare it with its predecessor, Nikon D5200, which uses ISO from 100 to 6400 units and extend it to the value of Hi2 (equivalent to 25.600).
+Compare it with its predecessor, Nikon D5200, which uses ISO from 100 to 6400 units and extends it to the value of Hi2 (equivalent to 25.600).

-Note: Judging by this indicator, the D5300 (and D3300) outperform the Nikon D7100.
-Also, the Nikon D7100 uses the same sensor as the Nikon D5300, but because of the older processor it can’t use ISO 12,800.
+Judging by this indicator, the D5300 (and D3300) might outperform the Nikon D7100.
+Also, the Nikon D7100 uses the same sensor as the D5300 model, but because of the older processor, it can’t use ISO 12,800.

-Funny, but all three cameras – D5100, D5200, D5300 use the maximum ISO threshold of 25,600 and still can’t get any higher.
+Funny, but all three models D5100, D5200, D5300 use the maximum ISO threshold of 25,600 and still can’t get any higher.

+Now you can safely use ISO 6400 and not be afraid of possible losses of quality.
 Even the photos at a maximum ISO of 12,800 and Hi-1 (ISO 25,600) look quite decent.

-One more thing to mention, the sensor on the D5300 without an anti-aliasing filter, like on the D800E and D7100, so the image is extremely sharp.
+One more thing to mention, the sensor on the D5300 is without an anti-aliasing filter, like on the D800E and D7100, so the image is extremely sharp.